TradeIdeasPhilip/monochromatic-portrait/README.md

 I created a function `grayscaleToPalette()`.
 The first input is the "value".
 That's the brightness of the original pixel and of the color that we are creating.
-The second input is the base color used to create the monochromatic pallette.
+The second input is the base color used to create the monochromatic palette.
 If the requested value exactly matches the values of the base color, return that color.
 If the requested value is brighter, mix the base color with white to get a color with the right value.
 If the requested value is darker, mix the base color with black.